textioHQ/js-style-guide/README.md

   <a name="naming--filename-matches-export"></a><a name="22.6"></a>
   - [23.6](#naming--filename-matches-export) A base filename should exactly match the name of its default export.
+  TODO: Note we don't do this currently, figure out what we want to do for 23.6, 23.7 23.8

     ```javascript
     // file 1 contents